ArushYadlapati/lolesports-live/README.md

 The main API handling is located in `app/api/lolAPI.ts`.
 A python version of that API can also be found there.

 ## Match Betting
-An unaffiliated (I don't make commissions or anything) betting website called bet365.
+The betting system uses an unaffiliated (I don't make commissions or anything) betting website called [bet365](https://www.bet365.com/).
+Specifically, it uses the [League of Legends section](https://www.co.bet365.com/#/AC/B151/C1/D50/E3/F163/) of their website.
 It is a match betting website that allows you to bet with REAL MONEY on that League of Legend match.

 I do NOT recommend gambling with REAL MONEY.
 I added this because adding my own betting system is way harder,